DataDog/dd-sdk-reactnative/docs/crash_reporting.md

 #### Automatically on each release build

-In your `android/app/build.gradle` file, add right after the `apply from: "../../node_modules/react-native/react.gradle"` line:
+In your `android/app/build.gradle` file, add the following after the `apply from: "../../node_modules/react-native/react.gradle"` line:

 ```groovy
 apply from: "../../node_modules/@datadog/mobile-react-native/datadog-sourcemaps.gradle"